Bowen's disease is a very early form of skin cancer, which is easily curable. The main sign is a red, scaly patch on the skin.

 What are the causes?

-You are also more at risk of Bowen's disease if you have had radiotherapy in the affected area.
+Having radiotherapy also puts you at increased risk of developing Bowen's disease in the affected area.

 Rarely, it is related to arsenic exposure.